 Step Three: Add Color to Your Lower Lash Line

 Using a pencil brush, "Take the same color you used [on your eyelid] and sweep that onto your lower lash line," instructs Jaikaran.
 Start from the inner corner of your eyes and extend outward in sweeping motions as Jaikaran does in the video.
 Optionally, you can line your waterline with eyeliner to create contrast, which will help make the pigment appear brighter.

 Step Five: Get Glossy

 Now it's time to take your eyeshadow look from matte to glossy, which is done by adding a gloss material to the lids (but not lip gloss, since it's too sticky).
-Instead, Jaikaran recommends using an eye or cheek gloss, like this formula from Flesh (which is suited for eyes and cheeks).
+Instead, Jaikaran recommends using a cheek or eye gloss, like this formula from Flesh (which is suited for eyes and cheeks).

 "I'm going to be applying this with a flat synthetic brush," she says.
 "So I'm making small patting motions.
 And I'm trying not to get too close to the lash line, because gloss tends to naturally travel.
 And because this can move throughout the day, I really don't want this getting into my eyes."

 "Now you can start to go a little bit higher with the product," she continues, working the gloss into the creases of the eyes.

 Step Five: Diffuse the Edges of the Gloss

 For a seamless transition from the gloss to your skin, you'll want to do some blending.
 "Take a clean blending brush, one that's a bit slimmer, and start to lightly diffuse the edges of the gloss that we just applied," Jaikaran says.
 "You want a nice, seamless feed without having to apply gloss to the entire lid."